Skip to main content

 4. Concurrent Request Scaling

-Measures throughput changes as the number of concurrent requests increases.
+Measures throughput changes as concurrent request count increases.
 HBM memory bandwidth and accelerator interconnect determine scaling characteristics.

 Concurrent Request Scaling (Llama 4 Scout)